 Education

-Professor Su-Er Guo’s academic development spans more than twenty-five years, beginning with her nursing education in Taiwan and gradually extending to top international institutions.
-Her educational background covers bachelor’s, master’s, and doctoral levels, and combines clinical practice training with rigorous methodological training in research, laying a solid foundation for her later outstanding achievements in the field of nursing academia.
+Professor Su-Er Guo’s academic development spans over twenty-five years, beginning with her nursing education in Taiwan and extending to top international institutions.
+Her educational background encompasses bachelor’s, master’s, and doctoral-level training and combines clinical practice with rigorous methodological preparation in research, thereby laying a solid foundation for her subsequent achievements in the field of nursing academia.

 1